aidanbudd/trainingPhyloIntro/interpretingPhylogeniesCrete2014.md

 NJplot does not have many features and options, however it carries out the simple tasks of re-rooting and rotating branches - very useful when attempting to determine whether a given set of relationships exists in a tree, or when comparing to tree topologies - very quickly, which is often all you need when taking a first look at a phylogeny.

-This page describes how to carry out these kinds of manipulations using NJplot - we will also demo them for you.
+This page describes how to carry out these kinds of manipulations using NJplot - we will also demo them for you using the example files on this short ["how to use NJplot" page](./usingNJplot.html).

 ### Exercise